Jump to section:

 Model-Based vs Simple Reflex Agents: What's the Difference?

 The fundamental distinction lies in memory and state management.
-Research from MIT's Computer Science and Artificial Intelligence Laboratory shows that memory-based architectures can reduce decision-making errors by up to 40% in uncertain environments.
+Research from the MIT Computer Science and Artificial Intelligence Laboratory shows that memory-based architectures can reduce decision-making errors by up to 40% in uncertain environments compared to memoryless systems.

 Understanding Through Practical Examples